Welcome to the Department of Philosophy at the University of Münster!

 - Metaphysics and its relation to the sciences

-The contemporary topics of focus are being networked and documented by those involved in research associations and assembled research groups:
+With regard to key contemporary issues, research activities are networked and documented by the participants in research associations and assembled research groups, such as:

-- Participation in the College-Research Group “Centre for Advanced Study in Bioethics”
+- advanced research seminar “Centre for Advanced Study in Bioethics”